-Here at Rewards Canada we’ve seen a fair share of credit cards come and go over the past 23 years.
-Some were really good, no, in fact were great cards that are truly missed!
+Here at Rewards Canada we’ve seen our fair share of credit cards come and go over the past 23 years.
+Some were really good, no, in fact, they were great cards that are truly missed!
 So we thought we’d take a trip down memory lane to look at the ones we wish were still available to Canadians!

 Here are the cards we wish were still available in Canada (in their best form):